9QIX/Google-Cybersecurity-Certification-Notes/I. Foundations Of Cybersecurity/Week 4/Terms/Linux.md

 **[[Linux]]** is an open-source operating system that is widely used.
 It allows you to tailor the operating system to your needs using a command-line interface.
 An **operating system** is the interface between computer hardware and the user.
 It’s used to communicate with the hardware of a computer and manage software applications.

 There are multiple versions of Linux that exist to accomplish specific tasks.
 Linux and its command-line interface will be discussed in detail, later in the certificate program.

+### **Linux**

+The first version of **[[Linux]]** was released in 1991, and other major releases followed in the early 1990s.
+Linux is a *completely open-source operating system*, which means that anyone can access Linux and its source code.
+The open-source nature of Linux allows developers in the Linux community to collaborate.

+Linux is particularly important to the security industry.
+There are some distributions that are specifically designed for security.
+Later in this course, you’ll learn about Linux and its importance to the security industry.